hackaprende/Vehicle-Capacity-Matlab/README.md

 # Vehicle-Capacity-Matlab

-Scripts for a vechicle capacity alghoritm: Counting vehicles, velocities, sizes, etc from a video.
+Matlab scripts for a vechicle capacity measurement alghoritm: Among the measurments are counting vehicles, velocities, vehicle sizes, etc. To use the algorithms you need an input video.

+# Download

+To download the codes type git clone https://github.com/Almaral-Engineering/Vehicle-Capacity-Matlab.git in your Terminal.